 In the rail sector, we act as advisers to the Rail Delivery Group (RDG) and the Office of Rail and Road (ORR).
 Many of Britain's train operators also attend our Owner Group Forum.

-We have worked with nine of the ten water and sewerage companies in England & Wales, as well as Scottish Water and NI Utility Regulator as part of its oversight of NI Water.
+We have worked with all of the ten water and sewerage companies in England & Wales, as well as Scottish Water and NI Utility Regulator as part of its oversight of NI Water.
 Much of our work during the last few months has focused on Ofwat's PR19 price review and the ensuing CMA inquiries.

 First Economics is a member of Royal Mail's panel of advisers.
 We have recently been helping the company with efficiency and financial analysis.